adamdelancey/ms3-tips/README.md

     and therefore most likely relevant Tip is displayed first.

 * Tip Page
-    - A simple layout featuring a large image of the Tip, the category name, tip name, long description and the details of the user that added or edited the tip.
+    - A simple layout featuring a large image of the Tip, the category name, Tip name, long description and the details of the user that added or edited the Tip.
 In addition, there is a 'return to home' button which acts as an additional navigation option for ease of use.

 * Login/Register Page